 Complex Carbs With High Glycemic Index (GI)

 These are foods that have a high GI.
 While not as good for your carb cycling meal plan (because they cause insulin spikes), you can use them at the beginning or end of a cycle when you’re getting leaner to kick start fat burning or to sustain your energy levels during workouts.
 You need these to replenish your glycogen stores and provide the energy needed for intense exercise or workouts.
-Some examples of complex carbs with high GI include brown rice, sweet potatoes, beans, and oats.
+Some examples of complex carbs with high GI include white rice, sweet potatoes, and instant oatmeals.

 Whether you’re looking to simply pep up your fitness routine, jazz up your diet with mouth-watering low-calorie recipes or want to get your act together and significantly drop that number on your scale – BetterMe app has got you covered!
 Improve your body and revamp your life with us!

 Sample 12-Week Carb Cycling Plan

 This week-long carb cycling meal plan can be part of your 12-week routine.
 The key is to strategically choose your high and low-carb days and keep adjusting your plan based on your results.

 Day One – High Carb